-During the year the Foundation received £575,553 (£283,008) in financial contributions in the form of donations and legacies, which is an increase of 103% (2018: 198%) in incoming resources.
-This figure is partially made up of a one-off transfer from the School during the year of £413,963 for the endowment funds which were held in previous years by the School.

-The Foundation's net movement in funds during the year was a surplus of £532,475 (2018: surplus of £165,133).
+During the year the Foundation received £220,363 (2019: £575,553) in financial contributions in the form of donations and legacies, which is a decrease of 62% (2019: an increase of 103%) in incoming resources.
+The Foundation's net movement in funds during the year was a surplus of £108,588 (2019: surplus of £532,475).

-Investment policy, powers and performances
+Investment Policy, Powers and Performances

-In accordance with the trust deed, the trustees may authorise the funds of the Foundation to be invested in any stocks, shares or insurance policies.
-The trustees' aim is to generate a long-term total return from endowment funds invested, combining both capital growth and income.
+In accordance with the Trust Deed, the Trustees may authorise the funds of the Foundation to be invested in any stocks, shares or insurance policies.
+The Trustees' aim is to generate a long-term total return from endowment funds invested, combining both capital growth and income.
 Endowment funds are defined as donations made to the School in perpetuity, the income from which is to be used for the benefit of future pupils.
-The investment objective is to outperform the MSCI Wealth Management Association Growth return which this year was 5.8% (2018: 9%).
-However this year the portfolio over performed by 6.4% (2018: underperformed by 1.3%).
+The investment objective is to outperform the MSCI Wealth Management Association Growth return which this year was -5.9% (2019: 5.8%).
+This year the portfolio outperformed the index return by 4.5% (2019: 0.6%).

-The Foundation's endowment funds have been entrusted to Smith & Williamson Investment Management to invest in a portfolio of equities, funds, bonds and cash.
+The Foundation's Endowment funds have been entrusted to Smith & Williamson Investment Management to invest in a portfolio of equities, funds, bonds and cash.
 The investment is classed as a non-current asset as it will be held for longer than 12 months.
 The investment objectives and risk parameters are reviewed every year by the investment committee.

-Once the value of this portfolio reaches a sufficient amount the income will be used to award bursaries to pupils of the School, consistent with the Foundation's objects.
+Once the value of this portfolio reaches a sufficient amount the income will be used to award bursaries to pupils of the School, consistent with the Foundation's objectives.

-Political and charitable contributions
+Political and Charitable Contributions

-The Foundation made no political or charitable contributions during the year under review other than donations to the School of £94,314 (2018: £145,131), as disclosed in the statement of financial activities.
+The Foundation made no political or charitable contributions during the year under review other than donations to the School of £75,796 (2019: £94,314), as disclosed in the statement of financial activities.
 The Foundation's grant making policy is to make donations only to the School.

-Reserves policy
+Reserves Policy

-The Foundation had unrestricted general funds of £4,602 (2018: £30,686) at the year end.
-The policy of the trustees is to use immediately available unrestricted general funds for bursaries or other financial assistance for pupils.
-At the yearend it had restricted funds of £256,063 (2018: £191,074) and endowment funds of £886,378 (2018: £392,808), giving a total of £1,147,043 (2018: £614,568).
+The Foundation had unrestricted general funds of £3,374 (2019: £4,602) at the year end.
+The policy of the Trustees is to use immediately available unrestricted general funds for bursaries or other financial assistance for pupils.
+At the yearend it had restricted funds of £396,298 (2019: £256,063) and endowment funds of £855,959 (2019: £886,378), giving a total of £1,255,631 (2019: £1,147,043).

-Risk management
+Risk Management

-The board of trustees has considered the principle areas of the Foundation's operations and assessed the major risks faced in each of these areas.
+The Board of Trustees has considered the principle areas of the Foundation's operations and assessed the major risks faced in each of these areas.
 They have identified the following risks and controls: